-Light, flaky and golden, this recipe is a keeper!
-Make amazing tea biscuits even if you're a beginner baker with this hard-to-fail recipe.
+Light, flaky, and golden—this recipe is a keeper!
+Even if you're a beginner, you can make perfect tea biscuits with this foolproof recipe.

-I have a love affair with butter, but I hate to use it cold when making baked goods.
+As much as I adore butter, I dread using it cold for baking.
 It can be so frustrating!
-And you have to work super fast so you don't end up with tough, dense tea biscuits.
+You have to work quickly to avoid ending up with tough, dense biscuits.

 Ingredients

-Heavy Cream.
-You can use heavy cream or whipping cream.
-Make sure is cold.
+Heavy Cream: You can use heavy cream or whipping cream, but make sure it’s cold.

-Sugar.
-It helps these biscuits to get that beautiful golden color through caramelization.
+Sugar: This adds a hint of sweetness and helps the biscuits achieve that beautiful golden color through caramelization.

-Salt.
-Use fine sea salt for this recipe.
+Salt: Use fine sea salt for the perfect balance of flavor.

-If your baking powder is open for more than 6 months, the ingredient might have lost its efficacy.
-Check if it's good before using it:
+If your baking powder has been open for more than 6 months, it may have lost its potency.
+Test it before using:

-- Add ½ teaspoon of baking powder into a bowl;
+- Add ½ teaspoon of baking powder to a bowl.

 How to make them

-Start by preheating the oven.
-It needs to be in the right temperature as soon as you finish cutting the dough.
+Start by preheating your oven so it’s ready as soon as you finish cutting the dough.

-- In a large bowl, mix all the dry ingredients, stirring to combine.
+- In a large bowl, mix all the dry ingredients until well combined.

-- Add COLD heavy cream and mix to incorporate.
-Knead just until dough has formed.
-I usually add ¾ of the total amount of heavy cream, and if the dough is too crumbly, I add the rest.
+- Add cold heavy cream and mix just until the dough comes together.
+I usually add about ¾ of the cream, then add the rest if the dough is too crumbly.

-- Place shaped biscuits into a lined baking sheet, and bake for 15 to 18 minutes, or until golden brown on top.
+- Place the biscuits on a lined baking sheet and bake for 15 to 18 minutes, or until the tops are golden brown.

-- Remove tea biscuits from the oven and let them cool for 10 minutes before serving.
+- Remove the biscuits from the oven and let them cool for 10 minutes before serving.

 Tips for getting the best tea biscuits

 - Preheat the oven before gathering the ingredients.
-It's essential to have it hot enough for the biscuits to properly rise.
+It's important for the oven to be hot enough so the biscuits rise properly.

-- If you don't have anything round to use as a cutter, pat the dough open and use a knife to cut it into squares.
-They will be as good as the round ones.
+- If you don’t have a round cutter, simply pat the dough flat and use a knife to cut it into squares—they’ll turn out just as good as the round ones.

-- Cutting open dough with a knife might be easier is you're a beginner.
-That way you avoid overworking the dough.
+- Cutting the dough with a knife might be easier if you’re a beginner, as it helps prevent overworking the dough.

 Storing and freezing

-Store these tea biscuits in an airtight container or bag, at room temperature.
-They're good for about 3 days.
+Store these tea biscuits in an airtight container or bag at room temperature.
+They’ll stay fresh for about 3 days.

-You can also freeze baked tea biscuits after they cooled.
-Use a freezer safe bag for it: place biscuits into bag, seal it and store inside the freezer.
-They're good for 1 month.
+You can also freeze baked tea biscuits once they’ve cooled.
+Use a freezer-safe bag: place the biscuits inside, seal it, and store in the freezer.
+They’ll keep for up to 1 month.

-To reheat, microwave them or place into preheated oven until warm.
+To reheat, either microwave them or place them in a preheated oven until warm.

 Caponata with no tomatoes